haiwen/seafile-admin-docs/manual/deploy_pro/setup_with_amazon_s3.md

 path_style_request = true
 ```

+You also need to add [memory cache configurations](/config/seafile-conf/#cache-pro-edition-only).

+We'll explain the configurations below:

-`host` is the address and port of the S3-compatible service.
+- `host`: It is the address and port of the S3-compatible service.
 You cannot prepend "http" or "https" to the `host` option.
 By default it'll use http connections.
 If you want to use https connection, please set `use_https = true` option.
+- `bucket`: It's required to create separate buckets for commit, fs, and block objects.
+- `key_id` and `key`: The key_id and key are required to authenticate you to S3 storage.

-`path_style_request` asks Seafile to use URLs like `https://192.168.1.123:8080/bucketname/object` to access objects.
+- `path_style_request`: This option asks Seafile to use URLs like `https://192.168.1.123:8080/bucketname/object` to access objects.
 In Amazon S3, the default URL format is in virtual host style, such as `https://bucketname.s3.amazonaws.com/object`.
 But this style relies on advanced DNS server setup.
-So most S3-compatible storage systems only implement the path style format.
+So most self-hosted storage systems only implement the path style format.
+So we recommend to set this option to true.

-Self-hosted S3 storage usually doesn't support V4 authentication signature.
-So you don't have to enable it.
-By default V2 authentication signature will be used.

-You also need to add [memory cache configurations](/config/seafile-conf/#cache-pro-edition-only).
+Below are a few options that are not shown in the example configuration above:

+- `use_v4_signature`: There are two versions of authentication protocols that can be used with S3 storage.
+Version 2 is the protocol supported by most self-hosted storage; version 4 is the current protocol used by AWS S3, but may not be supported by some self-hosted storage.
+If you don't set this option, Seafile will use v2 protocol.
+We recommend to use V2 first and if it doesn't work try V4.
+- `aws_region`: If you use v4 protocol, set this option to the region you chose when you create the buckets.
+If it's not set and you're using v4 protocol, Seafile will use `us-east-1` as the default.
+This option will be ignored if you use v2 protocol.

 ## Use HTTPS connections to S3